Friend of the World: Connection to reality

 Karla Peterson at The San Diego Union Tribune said that Butler did not anticipate his feature-film debut to happen virtually during an actual pandemic, although "the surreal environment is a perfect match for an unsettling film where the source of chaos might just be a contagion."
 Being made available around a global conflict, during a pandemic and controversial election year, it was received by critics as a prophetic experience.

+Some critics called it a COVID satire or socio-political horror thriller, drawing thematic comparisons to Butler's 2023 screenplay Hemet, or the Landlady Don't Drink Tea and speculating that the latter film could be a prequel.

 Character analysis

 Jeremie Sabourin at Cinema Smack claims "Friend of the World also feels like a natural continuation of our current world due to its characters."
 Rebecca Cherry at Film Carnage said it makes a good attempt to identify "a more character driven apocalyptic story pulling elements from a modern America."
 Jim Morazzini of Voices From The Balcony claimed the characters as being "archetypes at opposite ends of American society" and compared the uncertain reality of the film to "An Occurrence at Owl Creek Bridge like flight of a mind approaching death."
 Brian Robertson of The Vista Press said "its characters echo a disturbing truth that is currently plaguing our nation today."
-Conor McShane at Morbidly Beautiful said it’s a film that brings up the ideological and racial divides in America.
+Conor McShane at Morbidly Beautiful said it's a film that brings up the ideological and racial divides in America.

 Protagonist

-Diane is a young black woman, who's an artist and millennial filmmaker.
+Diane (Alexandra Slade) is a young millennial filmmaker.
 She is a grounded, level-headed individual with liberal views.
 Joel Fisher of Battle Royale With Cheese points out that Diane being a filmmaker is Butler allowing the audience to "smile a little at the director mocking himself."

 Antagonist

-General Gore is an old, heavily built military officer who seems increasingly unhinged.
+General Gore (Nick Young) is an old, heavily built military officer who seems increasingly unhinged.
 S Dewhirst of Set The Tape said he is "wild-eyed and larger than life, a big man with a big voice, big gut and big ideals."
 Critics have compared him to Sterling Hayden's Jack D. Ripper of Dr. Strangelove, Powers Boothe's Senator Ethan Roark of Sin City, Jack Nicholson's Jack Torrance of The Shining, and his voice to Anthony Hopkins and Gerald Mohr.